Joseph Kromelis

 Joseph Kromelis (1947 – December 11, 2022) known as 'Walking Man', 'Walking Dude' or Walking Yanni was a Chicago-area homeless man and street vendor known for his physical appearance and for wandering about the city.
 He typically dressed in a v-neck t-shirt and a suit and kerchief, and had long, wavy hair and a thick mustache.

 Sources differ as to whether Kromelis was born in Germany or Lithuania.
 His family lived in Lithuania, and while Kromelis was still a child, moved to Chicago where they managed a bar on Halsted street.
-After his family moved to Michigan, Kromelis remained in Chicago, found work in a factory and later obtained a peddler's license. and sold jewelry for income while wandering the Loop.
+After his family moved to Michigan, Kromelis remained in Chicago and found work in a factory.
+He later obtained a peddler's license, and sold jewelry for income while wandering the Loop.

-Over decades, he became a noted Chicago personality and was the subject of a documentary called "Dudementary".
+Over the decades, he became a noted Chicago personality.
+He was the subject of a 2006 documentary called "Dudementary".
 About his fame, Kromelis stated “I’m like the Kardashians — I’m famous for doing nothing.”

 Victim of assaults

-In 2016, another homeless man beat Kromelis with a baseball bat; after hospitalization his name and some details about his background became public.
+In 2016, another homeless man beat Kromelis with a baseball bat.
+After his hospitalization, his name and some details about his background became public.

-On May 25, 2022, Kromelis was the victim of an unprovoked arson attack while he slept under a bridge.
+On May 25, 2022, Kromelis was the victim of an unprovoked arson attack by Joseph Guardia while he slept under a bridge.
 The attack left him with burns over 40-65% of his body.

 Death

 Kromelis died on December 11, 2022, at the age of 75, as a result of the injuries he sustained in the arson attack.
 After donations, his remains were interred in St. Boniface Cemetery.

+On October 24, 2024, Joseph Guardia was sentenced to 47 years in prison for Kromelis’s murder.